diwise/diwise/README.md

 The services will start, but with MQTT disabled.
 How to change the configuration to start consuming data over MQTT is currently left as an exercise for the reader.

-Data packets can be ingested using curl or another tool of your choice by posting data to http://127.0.0.1:8090/api/v0/messages.
-More documentation about how this can be used will be added soon.
+Data packets can be ingested using curl or another tool of your choice by posting data to https://diwise.local:8443/api/v0/messages.

 To cleanup your environment after testing, run